victorrenop/victorrenop/README.md

 - 🏛️ Bachelor's degree in Computer Engineering by Federal University of São Paulo (UNIFESP)
 - 🐍 Pythonista
 - 🌟 Data Quality advocate
-- 📚 Currently learning Go, Rust and DDD
-- 🧠 I'm looking to expand my knowledge on machine learning and neural networks
+- 🧠 I'm looking to expand my knowledge on machine learning and LLMs
-- 🎮 My new hobby is learning Unity and building games for fun

 ---